Project

 So we reverted back to basic auth (although we haven't gone through configuring the pulp nodes to speak plain HTTP and terminate the SSL connection on the balancer - we still had clients that were using the login call).
 We could do this, because we're behind a firewall.
 In a public internet scenario you probably do want the login call, but then you can't do anything about SSL termination.

-Added by bizhang about 7 years ago
+Added by bizhang almost 8 years ago

 Revision 6bb42d90 | View on GitHub